Chapter 4 – Syllables

 1. Identifying Syllables: The first step in cognizing how to pronounce a word or phrase is to divide it into syllables.

-2. Discerning Duration: After splitting syllables we then determine which are heavy (guru, receiving two mātras) and which are light (laghu, one mātra), as explained in the next lesson.
+2. Discerning Duration: After splitting syllables we then determine which are heavy (guru, receiving two mātras) and which are light (laghu, one mātra), as we explain in the next lesson.
 This in turn allows us to pronounce words correctly and experience the rhythmic meter built into mantras and other chants.
 Meter and its study is called chandas.

 The Basic Rules for Splitting Syllables

-In Sanskrit, two vowels never occur directly alongside each other.
+1. A syllable must have one, and only one, vowel: In Sanskrit, two vowels never occur directly alongside each other.
 If two vowels come together, as when words join in a line, they are combined (by the rules of sandhi) into a semi-vowel and vowel (e.g. hi + at = hyat) or a composite vowel (ha + it = het).
+In this regard remember that ai and au are diphthong vowels, and although they are written in Roman script as paired vowels, they are actually singular letters in Sanskrit.

-1. Every syllable must begin with a consonant if possible, but may end in any number of consonants, so long as the next syllable also can follow this rule as well (meaning begin with only one consonant).
+2. Every syllable must begin with a consonant if possible, but may end in any number of consonants, so long as the next syllable also can follow this rule as well (meaning begin with only one consonant).
 For instance, tata would be split as ta + ta, not as tat + a, and rāma splits as rā + ma, not rām + a.

+a.
+A syllable can begin with a vowel if the syllable is at the beginning of a verse or half verse.
 For example iti will be i – ti, or again etat will be e – tat, at the beginning of a verse or half verse.
-However, if these were not at the beginning of a verse, their initial vowels would always be amalgamated into the prior syllable, tam + etat + iti will be ta – me – ta – ti -ti.
+However, if these were not at the beginning of a verse, their initial vowels would always be amalgamated into the prior syllable.
+For example, tam + etat + iti will be ta – me – ta – ti -ti.

+b.
+A syllable in the middle of a verse or half verse can begin with a vowel if it follows a consonant that is removed due to a special rule.
 For example, narāḥ + agni, by sandhi rules, will become narā agni and the syllables will split as na – rā – ag – ni.
-Here the two vowels of narā + agni remain as separate syllables because the consonant intervenes and then is removed due to a special sandhi rule.
+Here the two vowels of narā + agni remain as separate syllables because the consonant ḥ intervenes and then is removed due to a special sandhi rule.

+3. When a sparśa consonant appears (a stop letter or a nasal: e.g., k, kh, c, d, t, n, etc.) after a vowel, the syllable ends with that consonant.
 This rule clarifies where the break occurs when two or more consonants fall together.
 For example, if we examine the word mantra without considering rule 2, we could assume that the syllable break would be mant – ra (since that way each syllable is beginning with only one consonant), but rule 3 clarifies that syllables can’t continue past certain letters, in this case the consonant n.
 So, the first syllable has to stop at the n, and the word is correctly split as man – tra.

-For example saṁtraa, will split as saṁ – trāa; not as saṁt – ra – a.
-Likewise for visarga , tejaḥpra is split as te – jaḥ – pra; not as te – jaḥp – ra.
+4. When an anusvāra (ṁ) or visarga (ḥ) appears, the syllable ends with the anusvāra or visarga.
+For example saṁtraṇa, will split as saṁ – trā – ṇa; not as saṁt – ra – ṇa.
+Likewise for visarga ḥ, tejaḥpra is split as te – jaḥ – pra; not as te – jaḥp – ra.

 Examples